 29A.
 Disability access and inclusion plans to be made available

-A public authority that has a disability access and inclusion plan must ensure that the plan is made available to people with disabilities, and the public generally, by publication in the prescribed manner.
+A public authority that has a disability access and inclusion plan must ensure that the plan is made available to people with disability, and the public generally, by publication in the prescribed manner.

 [Section 29A inserted by No. 57 of 2004 s.
-22.]
+22; amended by No. 40 of 2012 s.
+10.]

 29B.
 Public authorities to ensure implementation of a disability access and inclusion plan